Hi doctor,

 Thank you for the reply.

-Does saliva in the inner part of the nail or nail to the baby's wound not a matter of concern?
+Does saliva in the inner part of the nail or nail contact the baby's wound?
+Is it not a matter of concern?
 Is there any issue if it is unknowingly done more than once?
 I mean unknowingly from the inner part of the nail and then to the baby's wound more than once.

 Hi,